 One way to spend less time on grocery shopping is to limit the number of times you go to the store.
-Making a weekly meal plan – and sticking to it – allows you to shop once for all of the ingredients you’ll need for the week’s meals.
+Learning how to meal plan – and sticking to your plan – allows you to shop once for all of the ingredients you’ll need for the week’s meals.
 Yes, you may occasionally run out of milk on Thursday and need to make a quick grocery stop (been there).
 But for the most part you’ll keep both the time you spend at the store and your grocery budget to a minimum with one weekly shop.

 So, you’re going to meal plan and go to the grocery store once a week.
 Good for you!
 Now, I have an even simpler way for you to save time at the grocery store every time you shop.

 Organize your grocery list according to the layout of your grocery store.

 Why?
 You can make one quick pass through the store and pick up everything you need, with no backtracking.

 How?
 I use a grocery list template that I’ve created on my computer.
 I print out a copy each week and post it on my refrigerator.

 Since my shopping list template already contains the kitchen staple items that I buy most weeks, it saves me time in getting my list started and keeps me from forgetting the essentials.

 My grocery list template lists all of the items that I buy most weeks.
 These items are categorized according to my local grocery store’s layout.
 I leave extra space between items and categories so that I have room to write in items where I’ll find them in the store.

 This is what my current grocery list template looks like:

 I edit my template from time to time as our food preferences and needs change.
 With this list posted on my refrigerator, I can add items as we run out of them.